 The Modern Emulsion is more of a “durable emulsion” to be fair.
 The finish is ok, however the sheen level is a little on the high site for a “vinyl matt”.
 This, along with the opacity issues let down a bit.
 Still an ok paint.

 If Farrow and Ball were the same price as a tin of Armstead then fair enough, I’d be “painting” it in a better light.
 For me, both Farrow and Ball emulsion products are below the standard they should be for the price bracket they place themselves.
 There are better products out there.
 I’ll give them a collective 4/10.
 Click here to see online prices.

-Best Tools to Apply Vinyl Matt Emulsion
+What are the Best Tools to Apply Vinyl Matt Emulsion with?

 You’re reading this blog because you want to find the best vinyl matt emulsion, which is brilliant.
 However, your choice of tools will also make a big difference when trying to achieve that perfect finish.